The hillfort at Bury Bank, north of Stone at Meaford, is a new addition to the 2016 official “at risk” register of historic sites.

 On Derlaston, see map (above).
 The Place-names of England and Wales (1916) records: “DARLASTON (Wednesbury and Stone): St. D. 954 Deorlavestun, Derlavestone, 1004 ib.
 Deorlafestun, Dom.
 Dorlavestone.
 Wed.
 D. a.
 1200 Derlavestone.”
 Deor was a deer, lave was wash, stun is presumably stone.
 Given the geography, possibly the name is then related to the stepping stones across the river, where the deer were cleaned and washed after the King’s summer deer-hunts?
 The Darlaston in South Staffordshire, near Wednesbury, has a similar situation on the upper reaches of a river — being located where the three head-streams of the River Tame converge.

-Interestingly, if we accept a relatively early date for the famous poem Beowulf, then the summer hunting palace of the King of Mercia would have a good claim as the possible place where Beowulf was written.
+Interestingly, if we accept a relatively early date for the famous poem Beowulf, then the summer hunting palace of the King of Mercia would have a good claim as the possible place where Beowulf was written down by a poet — who we know used the Mercian dialect.